 Myopia (nearsightedness) is a visual condition that causes the distance vision to become blurry.
-It can start as early as age 7, and it progressively gets worse until the early to mid 20s.
+It can start as early as age 7, and it progressively gets worse until the early to mid-20s.

 Recent studies have shown that increasingly more people are becoming nearsighted, and the amount of nearsightedness that the average person is developing is also increasing.
 A recent study found that 25% of the US population was nearsighted in 1971.
 In 2004, that number had increased to 41%.
 In other words, the number of nearsighted people in the US has nearly doubled in the past 30 years!
 Read more about myopia studies.

-So why are more and more people becoming nearsighted?
+Why are more people becoming nearsighted?